 - Launder in hot water.
 Wash bedsheets, nightclothes, underwear, washcloths and towels in hot water to help kill pinworm eggs.
+Dry on high heat.

 - Don't scratch.
 Avoid scratching the anal area.
 Trim your child's fingernails so there's less space for eggs to collect.
 Discourage nail biting.

 - Wash your hands.
-To reduce your risk of getting or spreading an infection, wash your hands thoroughly after a bowel movement or changing a diaper and before eating.
+To reduce your risk of getting or spreading an infection, wash your hands thoroughly after having a bowel movement or changing a diaper and before eating.

-- Parasites and health: Enterobiasis.
-Centers for Disease Control and Prevention. http://www.dpd.cdc.gov/DPDx/html/Enterobiasis.htm.
-Accessed Feb.
-16, 2012.
+- Parasites – Enterobiasis (also known as pinworm infection).
+Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/pinworm/.
+Accessed March 20, 2015.

 - Pinworm infection.
 National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/pinworm/Pages/default.aspx.
 Accessed March 24, 2015.